vincentfung13/vincentfung13.github.io/_pages/about.md

 I am a Research Scientist at [ByteDance AI Lab](https://ailab.bytedance.com/) in Singapore, where I work on computer vision.

 I obtained my bachelor's degree in Computing Science from [the University of Glasgow](https://gla.ac.uk) in 2016, after spending 3 wonderful years in Scotland in 2016.
 I also obtained a bachelor's degree in Eletronics Engineering from [Sun Yat-Sen University](https://www.sysu.edu.cn).
-Prior to joining ByteDance, I was a research software engineer at [ViSenze](https://www.visenze.com/), where I worked on deep metric learning for large-scale image retrieval, I was part of the team that won the [DeepFashion2](https://sites.google.com/view/cvcreative/deepfashion2) clothes retrieval challenge in ICCV 2019.
-Before that, I was an algorithm team lead at [Tuputech](https://www.tuputech.com/home), where I worked on large-scale person re-identification and tracking.
+Prior to joining ByteDance, I was a research software engineer at [ViSenze](https://www.visenze.com/), where I worked on deep metric learning for large-scale image retrieval.
+Before that, I was an algorithm team lead at [Tuputech](https://www.tuputech.com/home), where I led a team to work on large-scale person re-identification and tracking under multiple cameras.

 Currently, my research interest lies in 3D computer vision, particularly implicit neural 3D scene representation - how to encode the complex geometry and texture of real world scenes into a neural network.